DSPy is a framework for automatically prompting and fine-tuning language models. It provides:

 Online Evaluation: Evaluate DSPy Modules during Inference

-If you have evaluation functions which don’t require reference/target answers, you can evaluate your DSPy modules by attaching those evals to the module via attach_evals_to_module
+If you have evaluation functions which don’t require reference/target answers, you can evaluate your DSPy modules by attaching those evals to the module via attach_evals_to_module.

 This will automatically apply your list of evals to the module whenever you call it.
 See the example below for more details.